AlamBinary01/coding-projects/README.md

 # Coding Projects

-Here are descriptions and usage instructions for various coding projects:
+Descriptions and usage instructions for various coding projects:

 ## Project: 2048 In Bash.sh